-The male is mostly white with chestnut neck and head and a black breast.
+The male is mostly white with a chestnut neck and head and black breast.
 The female is brown with flakes of creamy white.
 Both sexes have a characteristic bill that slopes from the forehead toward the tip of the bill in a sloping and continuous manner.

 8. Great Blue Heron